 Classes of Membership

-It is a sound approach to establish two classes of members and announce this fact in the company’s certificate of formation.
-Class A members are “regular” members who have full ownership and voting rights; Class B members are those who acquire their membership interest by some unfriendly or coercive means including debt collection.
+It is often a sound approach to establish two classes of members and announce this fact in the company’s certificate of formation.
+Class A members are regular members who have full ownership and voting rights, while Class B members are those who acquire their membership interest by some unfriendly or coercive means (as part of a legal settlement, for instance).
 It should be provided that Class B members cannot vote and are not entitled to distributions except with unanimous approval of Class A members.